Let's get you powered up

 For instance, the U.S. Energy Department details how a young couple in New York took out a no-money-down loan for a solar installation on their flat roof.
 With monthly loan payments of $150 over eight years, they still save $220 a month on electricity.

-The US government offers a tax credit to qualified homeowners who invest in renewable energy, or, for the purpose of this video, purchase solar panels for their main homes.
+The federal government currently offers a tax credit to qualified homeowners who purchase solar panels for their homes.

-In the case of solar panels, the government offers a 30% tax credit, or 30% of the costs of new, qualified solar equipment that is installed between 2022 and 2032.
-However, it’s important to note that this percentage will reduce to 26% in 2033 and 22% in 2034.
+In the case of solar panels, the government offers a 30% tax credit, or 30% of the costs of new, qualified solar equipment that is installed and activated by Dec.
+31st 2025.

-If you own or rent your main home in the United States, your ‘main home’ being the home you live in most of the time, you can qualify for the federal solar tax credit.
+If you own your home in the United States you can qualify for the federal solar tax credit.
 In certain cases, you may be able to claim the credit for other homes that you live in part-time.

 Unfortunately, landlords and property owners who do not live in the home do not qualify.